 The darker period of the year lasts for 3.4 months, from November 2 to February 12, with an average daily incident shortwave energy per square meter below 4.0 kWh.
 The darkest day of the year is December 24, with an average of 2.8 kWh.

 For the purposes of this report, the geographical coordinates of Page are 36.915 deg latitude, -111.456 deg longitude, and 4,101 ft elevation.

-The topography within 2 miles of Page contains very significant variations in elevation, with a maximum elevation change of 1,339 feet, and an average elevation above sea level of 4,137 feet.
-Within 10 miles contains large variations in elevation (2,815 feet).
-Within 50 miles contains extreme variations in elevation (7,572 feet).
+The topography within 2 miles of Page contains very significant variations in elevation, with a maximum elevation change of 1,339 feet and an average elevation above sea level of 4,137 feet.
+Within 10 miles contains very significant variations in elevation (2,815 feet).
+Within 50 miles contains large variations in elevation (7,572 feet).

 The area within 2 miles of Page is covered by shrubs (66%), bare soil (18%), and grassland (16%), within 10 miles by shrubs (63%) and grassland (19%), and within 50 miles by shrubs (84%).

 This report illustrates the typical weather in Page, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 2 weather stations near enough to contribute to our estimation of the temperature and dew point in Page.

 For each station, the records are corrected for the elevation difference between that station and Page according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.

 The estimated value at Page is computed as the weighted average of the individual contributions from each station, with weights proportional to the inverse of the distance between Page and a given station.